Incryve/app/README.md

   **Next updates**: Payment & Rentals business logic.

-  Please, feel free to test and send me any comments or suggestions!
+  Please, feel free to test it (IDK, create a customer, a new equipment, or whatever) and send me any comments or suggestions!

 # UML class diagram